Taking a Reasonable and Honest Look at Tonal Solfege and Rhythm Solfege

 Other customers who bought the items in your cart also bought the following items.

-Measurement and Implications of Music Aptitudes
+Conversations about the Nature, Measurement and Implications of Music Aptitudes

 Learning Sequences in Music (2012 Edition)